edbzn/blog/content/blog/eager-vs-leazy-in-rxjs/index.md

 }
 ```

-I want to use this function in a pipeline, let's imagine an HTTP based web application.
+I want to use this function in a pipeline, let's imagine a simple HTTP application.

 ```ts
 fromRoute('/book', 'POST').pipe(